rangari-rani/academic-projects-mca/weather-app/README.md

 ## 📚 About This Project

-Originally built during MCA (2022), this project marked my first deep dive into working with external APIs, dynamic UI states, and timezone-aware data presentation.
+Originally built during MCA (2022), this project marked my first deep dive into working with external APIs, dynamic UI states, and timezone-aware data presentation using React.

 Despite being a small-scale frontend app, it showcases key strengths:
-- API integration and real-time data handling
+- Real-time data handling from the OpenWeatherMap API
-- Custom timezone conversion using **Luxon**
+- Custom timezone logic and formatting using **Luxon**
-- Responsive UI with **Tailwind CSS**
+- Geolocation handling through the browser
+- State-driven rendering via `useEffect` and `useState`
-- Reusable components and clean layout logic
+- Reusable components, clean layout logic, and user-friendly feedback (toasts, error messages)

 > 🕒 Organized and published later for clarity, learning, and portfolio presentation.